 Despite the clear legal language, enforcing the 1968 Gun Control Act in its full capacity is incredibly difficult in the age of legalized cannabis.
 For example, according to the federal law gun owners are not allowed to be around people who are known cannabis consumers or growers.
 The idea behind this was to create sentence-enhancing criminal charges for drug dealers who were packing heat.
 However, armed security guards hired to watch over a dispensary, money transfers from the store, or marijuana transportation throughout a legalized state are also technically in violation of federal gun laws and could be charged for doing their jobs.

 Officials in legalized states like Colorado essentially look the other way on enforcing these gun laws to ensure that the industry is protected.
 Otherwise, marijuana businesses would be sitting ducks for criminals who somehow gained access to a firearm despite the ATF’s strict regulations and clear legal language.

 And while US federal law is clear on the necessity for all licensed firearm dealers to perform background checks on those seeking to purchase a gun, non-MMJ card-holders who smoke weed can pretty easily purchase a firearm.

 Recreational Cannabis Consumers Can Own Guns, Why Not Medical Patients?

-However, if you’re caught with a gun and are around marijuana or known marijuana producers, federal law will still come down extra hard on you for violating the 1968 Gun Rights Act, no matter what your state laws say about the legality of marijuana.
+However, if you’re caught with a gun and are around marijuana or known marijuana producers, federal gun laws will still come down extra hard on you for violating the 1968 Gun Rights Act, no matter what your state laws say about the legality of marijuana.

 Do you believe medical marijuana patients should have access to firearms?
 Why or why not?
 Share your opinions in the comments below.